Alex-M-2013/MH-Assistant/README.md

 - __Other icons:__ [Bootstrap Icons](https://icons.getbootstrap.com/)
 <br><br>

-> _*Some monsters were missing, so I got Claude to add in the missing monsters.
-I did check the data claude added but it may not be 100% accurate._ <br> <br>
+> _*Some monsters were missing, so I used Claude to add them.
+I did check the data manually, but there may be minor inaccuracies._ <br> <br>
 > _Missing Monsters:_
 > - _Chaotic Gore Magala_
 > - _Velkhana_